Cryoablation: A New Treatment Option for Breast Cancer

 Many of the studies that have been carried out to explore its utility, such as one published in ScienceDaily, show that this therapy manages to stop the advancement of tumors that are present in the lungs.

 - In the above study, 22 patients with lung cancer were treated with cryoablation.
 After 27 sessions of cryoablation over three months, the therapy was 100% effective in five patients.

-- The remaining patients have seen the incidence of their tumors decrease.
-The cancer is still present, but the malignant activity has been reduced a significant degree.
+- The remaining patients saw the incidence of their tumors decrease.
+The cancer was still present, but the malignant activity had been reduced significantly.

-In this way, patients are able to enjoy a longer and better quality life.
+This may help patients enjoy a longer and better-quality life.